olublin/DPS-Planning-Final/CFLP Model/README.md

 - List of feasible solutions
 - Opened facilities for each solution
 - Planning unit assignments per facility
-- Student count per facility (based on base enrollment only)
+- Student count per facility (based on base enrollment and SGR factor)

 ---